 Just giving the jars a quick rinse and piling them up somewhere out of sight is an option.
 But, after doing it for several years, we came to the conclusion that it doesn’t work well.

 You know how it goes, dust and even bugs get into the jars making it a not-so-appealing thing, yuck.
 There must be a better way… and there is.

-After enjoying the home-canned goodies the jars need to be washed and stored away for next year use.
+After enjoying the home-canned goodies the jars need to be washed and stored away to be used again.
 We clean our jars in the dishwasher.
 Dishwashers usually do a good job to clean a jar ready for canning.
 After that, we let the jar dry.

 In the past sterilizing jars was a very important step.
 Cleanliness is still important today, but sterilization might not be needed.

-Jars that have been cleaned after use and stored with new/clean lids and rims are ready to be filled again.
+Jars that have been cleaned after use and stored with clean lids and rims are ready to be filled again.

-After the shelf is filled we bring them to the basement.
-Then I give them a new lid and re-used rim and sort them by size in original boxes.
-Yes, I do have a dedicated space for that.
-If you don’t have a room, this can also be done right away in the kitchen.
-After all, when you are dealing with a lot of jars it is convenient to have room for this step of work.
+After the kitchen shelf is filled we bring them to the canning shelf.
+I give them a clean lid and sort them by size in original boxes.
+Yes, we do have a dedicated space for that.

 Saving the original boxes is great for storing jars.
 However, if the jars came without boxes, you can find a cardboard box that is about the same size and store them in there.
 Or if you want to go fancy, you can use specially designed jar boxes.

 Advantage of preparing and storing canning jars beforehand